ashdkx/WebCheckers/docs/DesignDoc.md

   * Nicholas Curl

 ## Executive Summary
 Webcheckers allow users to play a game of American checkers against other users.

 ### Purpose
-> _Provide a very brief statement about the project and the most
-> important user group and user goals._

 The project follows the rules of American checkers.
 Players should be able to play a game until someone wins/loses.

 ### Glossary and Acronyms
-> _Provide a table of terms and acronyms._

 | Term | Definition |
 |------|------------|
 | VO | Value Object |